Gobi (dog): Media and Publications

 In October 2016, HarperCollins Publishers announced the expected publication of a trilogy of books about Gobi's and Leonard's journey together.
 The book titled Finding Gobi, received favourable high praise in Publishers Weekly and other reviews.
 The paperback version was officially launched in the US on June 1, 2017, and went onto become a New York Times Bestseller at number 3.
 The hardback version was released in the UK, Australia and New Zealand on June 13, 2017, reaching The Sunday Times Bestseller List.
 This was followed by a paperback version later released in February 2018 also reaching The Sunday Times Bestseller List.
-The main edition version is now available in 23 languages: English, Spanish, Dutch, Polish, Italian, Japanese, German, Finnish, Swedish, Danish, Portuguese, Simplified Chinese, Chinese Traditional, Korean, French, Vietnamese, Hungarian, Bulgarian, Croatian, Slovene, Russian, Serbian and Romanian.
-A chapter book edition for young adults and a children's picture book was also released in 2017.
-The young adult edition book won the 2017 New York City Big Book Award.
+The main edition version is now available in 24 languages: English, Spanish, Dutch, Polish, Italian, Japanese, German, Finnish, Swedish, Danish, Portuguese, Simplified Chinese, Chinese Traditional, Korean, French, Vietnamese, Hungarian, Bulgarian, Croatian, Slovene, Russian, Serbian, Romanian and Czech.

+A chapter book edition for young adults (Finding Gobi: The True Story of One Little Dog's Big Journey) and a children's picture book (Gobi: A Little Dog with a Big Heart) was also released in 2017.
+The chapter book, young adult edition won the 2017 New York City Big Book Award.

+In 2024 a new picture book was released titled 'Where's Gobi' Seek and Find.

+In February 2017, Irish singer and songwriter Fiona Kennedy released a song titled "Gobi" in her album, 'The Beach'.

 In June 2020, the podcast This is Love covered Dion and Gobi's story in their episode, "Gobi."

 On March 13, 2017, Twentieth Century Fox announced that it was developing a movie based on Dion Leonard and Gobi's extensive journey together.

-On February 20, 2021 it was announced that Sony Pictures and Tencent Films had purchased the rights from Fox to now make the movie.
+On February 20, 2021, it was announced that Sony Pictures and Tencent Films had purchased the rights from Fox.

 Awards and Notable Accolades

 In June 2017, Gobi was invited with Leonard to present Gold Duke of Edinburgh Awards at Holyrood Palace alongside Prince Edward, Earl of Wessex.

 In September 2017, Gobi won the Inspiring Animal Hero Award held at the Grosvenor Hotel in London.
 The Animal Hero Awards recognise and celebrate the most inspiring examples of bravery, dedication and resilience in the animal world.

 In September 2019, Gobi was invited with Leonard by the President of Slovenia to the Open Gala Day to speak to invited guests about their story of Finding Gobi.

 In June 2020, Gobi won the Shining World Marathon Award from the Supreme Master Ching Hai.
 The award recognises Gobi's heroic and noble example of unconditional selfless love to humankind.

 In December 2020, Gobi won the Dog Of The Year award in a special feature television program named Dogs Of The Year broadcast by The CW network.
 Gobi's story was number 1 of the 10 dogs featured.

+In September 2023, Leonard received an award at the 26th Fervent Global Love of Lives for his story with Gobi.
+As part of the event Leonard was invited to meet Tsai Ing-wen.